 It should be noted that the answers are based on federal law, and do not directly address state constitutions or statutes.
 But federal authority is often persuasive in state litigation (state rules tend to be modeled on federal rules).

-The lawful interrogation and
+No. The lawful interrogation and

-They may also be used by police officers.
+But they may also be used by police officers.
 In most cases, officers will know from training and experience whether to proceed with questioning or a search, but these tools can be used to confirm those judgments, and to assist in framing questions for police

 legal advisors.
 The charts posted here are also freely available as training aids.